-New Focus for Vaccine Push: Republican Men
+New focus for vaccine push: Republican men

 ‘Mark of the beast’

 Rejection of the COVID vaccine comes as many on the far right are feeling dislocated and vulnerable following the outcome of the 2020 election and the wave of arrests resulting from the Jan.
-6 Capitol attack, Rahill said.
+6 assault on the U.S. Capitol, Rahill said.

 They fear overreaching government control and feel that power needs to be taken back, by force or not, she said.
 Spreading misinformation about the vaccines is a reaction to that fear, she said.